 The 42nd Annual Cary Road Race is one of the area’s oldest events annually drawing over 1,000 entrants.

-The 40th Annual Cary Road Race is one of the area’s oldest events.
-A new course is being planned in Downtown Cary for 2018 in addition to food trucks, live bands, local beer and more.
+The event takes place in Downtown Cary, starting and finishing at the Downtown Park at the corner of Dry Avenue and Academy Street.
+In addition to the two races, the event features food trucks, live bands, local beer and more.
 The longest event of the day will be a 5-Mile race replacing the 10K run in past years.
 The race is managed by Town of Cary Parks, Recreational and Cultural Resources.

 In April of 2019, Omar Wiggan won the 5-Miler in 28:26 and Faith Keitamy was the overall winner in the women’s competition setting a new women's course record of 30:32.
 Seth Hutchinson holds the course record of 26:16 set in 2018.

 In the 5K Chris Costin set a new course record mark after finishing in 17:42.
 Brennan Liming was the top woman finisher in 19:10.
 Liming holds the women's course mark of 18:59 which she ran in 2018.

 The 5 Miler will begin at 8:30 am and the 5K at 8:45 am.

 The entry fee is $25 up to and including March 31.
 T-shirts are an additional $10.